 He helped guide the Lakers to three conference tournament appearances and aided in the recruitment and development of two Freshman-of-the-Year selections and eight all-conference players.
 The team’s best season was in 2000-01 when the Lakers won 17 games.
-In his final year at Mercyhurst, he coached alongside fellow YSU assistant Brian DePaoli.

 A native of Erie, Pa., Wernicki played basketball for the University of Pittsburgh.
 During his career, the Panthers made appearances in the 1992 NIT and the 1993 NCAA Tournament.